Many-body localization on finite generation fractal lattices: Many-body entanglement entropy

 where

-is the reduced density matrix of part A and the traces are over part A and B, respectively.
-We consider $20$ energy eigenstates in the middle of the spectrum $\epsilon=0.5$ for each disorder realization and therefore obtain a disorder distribution of the entanglement entropy.
-We take sufficiently many disorder realizations to ensure convergence of the data.
+is the reduced density matrix of part $A$ and the traces are over part $A$ and $B$, respectively.
+We consider $20$ energy eigenstates closest to the middle of the spectrum $\epsilon=0.5$.
+The mean entropy $\langle \bar{S}\rangle$ is obtained by averaging \eref{eq:entropy} over all these states and all the disorder realizations.
+Because we focus only on a small number of states, we can obtain them using the shift-invert approach, which is faster than full matrix diagonalization and allows us to study a larger number of disorder realizations: 10000 for the Koch lattice and 2500 for the other lattices.

-We plot the variance $\var(S)$ and the mean $\bar{S}$ of the entanglement entropy as a function of the disorder strength $h$ in Fig.\ \ref{EE_plot} for all the lattices.
-We note that the choices of A and B are not unique on fractal lattices and hence we make two different choices in each case.
-The values of $\var(S)$ are small both deep in the ergodic phase and deep in the many-body localized phase but are large at the transition points.
-The mean value of the entropy $\bar{S}$ is high in the thermal phase and low in the many-body localized phase.
+The variance $\mathrm{var}(\bar{S})$ of the entanglement entropy is computed in the following way: first, we obtain the average $\bar{S}$ of the entropy over 20 states in the middle of the energy spectrum in each disorder realization, and then compute the variance $\mathrm{var}(\bar{S})$ of that average among the disorder realization.
+We plot the variance $\mathrm{var}(\bar{S})$ and the mean $\langle \bar{S}\rangle$ of the entanglement entropy as a function of the disorder strength $h$ in figure \ref{EE_plot} for all the lattices.
+We note that the choices of $A$ and $B$ are not unique on fractal lattices and hence we make two different choices in each case for comparison.
+The values of $\mathrm{var}(\bar{S})$ are small both deep into the ergodic region and deep into the many-body localized region but are large in the vicinity of the transition point.
+The mean value of the entropy $\langle \bar{S}\rangle$ is high in the thermal region and low in the many-body localized region.